AryA-65/FDS-FX/README.md

 Dev Logs
 0 - Template Title - Ares - 26/10/2024
-Every time we work on the project, we will log it here in this manner and briefly mention problems, things to do and progress made.
+Every time work is done on the project, logs will be added here in this manner and briefly mention problems, things to do and progress made.